-All monies paid by an applicant will be refunded if requested within three days after signing an Enrollment Agreement and making an initial payment.
+An applicant requesting cancellation within three days after signing an Enrollment Agreement and making an initial payment is entitled to a refund of all monies paid by the applicant.
 An applicant requesting cancellation more than three days after signing an Enrollment Agreement and making an initial payment, but prior to entering the University, is entitled to a refund of all monies paid minus a registration fee of 15% of the contract price of the program, but in no event may the University retain more than \$150.00.